-A spider angioma is a common vascular lesion , a type of telangiectasis (swollen blood vessels) beneath the skin surface.
+A spider angioma or spider nevus is a common vascular lesion, a type of telangiectasia (swollen blood vessels) beneath the skin surface.
 It is characterized by central red arteriole, or punctum, representing the body of the spider, surrounded by a radial pattern of thin-walled capillaries, resembling legs.

-It is present in 10-15% of healthy adults and young children as a solitary or multiple lesions in size 1-10 mm.
-Liver disease, estrogen therapy, and thyrotoxicosis should be considered especially when multiple.
+It is present in 10-15% of healthy adults and young children as solitary or multiple lesions ranging in size from 1-10 mm.
+Liver disease, estrogen therapy, and thyrotoxicosis should be considered especially when the lesions are multiple.

 Spider angiomas are more common in women than in men, especially in women of childbearing age due to pregnancy or oral contraceptive use.